TranThuy28/4groundsCLI/README.md

 # 4groundsCLI
-An terminal emulartor integrating with AI
+A terminal emulartor integrating with AI